scotws/TaliForth2/docs/manual.md

 **The assembler instruction `and`** receives a dot for absolute addressing to avoid conflict with the Forth word of the same name: `and.
 1000` is the correct form.

 **`brk` is a two-byte instruction** because the assembler enforces the signature byte.
 You shouldn’t use `brk` anyway.

+#### Other ways to insert assembler code

+Sometimes the assembler can be overkill, or we are given a dump of hex values from a different assembler to store.
+Probably the very simplest way is to add the opcodes and operands directly with the `c,` instruction to store the machine code byte by byte.
+Our very first example of pushing the number 1 to the Data Stack in assembler becomes:

+            hex  here a9 c, 01 c, ca c, ca c, 95 c, 00 c, 74 c, 01 c, 60 c,

+This leaves the address of this routine on the stack through the `here`.
+We run this fragment with `execute` and find the number 1 on the stack.

+This, however, is error-prone to type.
+Tali Forth provides a special word called `hexstore ( addr u addr1 — u )` for those occasions.
+It stores the string provided by `( addr u )` at the location `addr1` and returns the number of bytes stored.

+           hex
+           s" a9 01 ca ca 95 00 74 01 60" 6000 hexstore
+           drop
+           6000 execute

+-   Get rid of return value bytes stored

+This word can be tricky to use with `here` because the string storage command `s"` uses memory.
+The current address must be chosen *before* the string is stored:

+            hex
+            here dup  s" a9 01 ca ca 95 00 74 01 60" rot hexstore
+            drop execute

+Instead of `drop execute` in the last line, a `dump` will show that the correct bytes were stored (address may vary):

+            0990  A9 01 CA CA 95 00 74 01  60  ......t. `

+Disassembly gives us the fragment we were expecting:

+            9AD      1 lda.#
+            9AF        dex
+            9B0        dex
+            9B1      0 sta.zx
+            9B3      1 stz.zx
+            9B5        rts

+Note here again the `rts` as last instruction.

+We can also use the line-editor `ed` to add hex values for `hexstore`, which makes it easier to correct typing errors.
+Adding our code:

+            ed
+            a
+            a9 01 ca ca 95 00 74 01 60
+            .
+            5000w
+            27
+            q

+-   Save string at address 5000

+-   Shows us length of number string saved

+Unless we ran `hex` before adding the word, the string is no stored at the decimal addresss 5000.
+However, we’ve added the words as hexadecimal code.
+To call `hexstore`, we must switch at the right time:

+            5000 27 6000 hex hexstore  ok
+            drop
+            decimal
+            6000 execute

+You can get around this by either using all-hex numbers or enter the number string in decimal.

 ### The Disassembler